 Conclusion

 An HDCP-compliant projector will ask any other device in the signal chain if they are also compliant.
 This is through the transmission of a unique set of keys to the receiving device.
-The devices recognize each other if they are both HDCP compatible and the digital data displayed in full HD capability.
+The devices recognize each other if they are both HDCP compatible and the digital data is displayed in full HD capability.

-HDCP compliant projectors deliver clear, sharp, colorful, and dynamic digital content as long as you create a handshake between all your media devices.
+HDCP-compliant projectors deliver clear, sharp, colorful, and dynamic digital content as long as you create a handshake between all your media devices.
 So if you are itching to upgrade, these projectors are a lot of fun.